 - What hurts them most?
 On the other hand, going against someone’s primary love language will hurt them especially deeply.
 For example, someone who feels loved through spending time together will be most hurt by someone’s absence or neglect.

-The first thing we can do with this information is find out our own primary type of love.
-This should be quick, because we are all most familiar with our own feelings!
-How do you show others love?
+Finding out your personal love language should be fairly easy, because we are all most familiar with our own feelings!
+So ask yourself: How do you show others love?
 What do you ask for?
 When do you feel most hurt?
-The answers to those questions will reveal your preferred type of love.
-And then you’ll know how to guide your partner to love you in the ways that make you feel loved.
+Your answers will reveal your preferred type of love.
+And then you’ll know what to say to guide your partner in making you feel loved.

 One of the most respected experts on relationships is John Gottman, a psychology researcher and professor who is famous for being able to predict divorce with 90% accuracy rate.
 His most popular book is called The 7 Principles of Making Marriage Work.